cfmxorg/www/README.md

 # www

-I am an investigation into using HTML with Adobe ColdFusion and Lucee (cfml).
+I am an exploration into using HTMX with Adobe ColdFusion and Lucee (cfml).